kslong/kred/README.md

 is using as the toplevel directory for the data reduction.

-The various scripts abave allows on to produce swarped imaged for each tile, but they do not include any attempt to match backgrounds between images.
+The various scripts abave allow one to produce swarped imaged for each tile, but they do not include any attempt to match backgrounds between images.